The Tower of the Elephant: Adaptations

 An adventure is based on this tale for Conan: The Roleplaying Game.

-The Tower of the Elephant has been adapted into comic three times: twice by Marvel and once by Dark Horse.
+The Tower of the Elephant has been adapted into comic book form three times: twice by Marvel and once by Dark Horse.

 The first adaptation by Marvel appeared in Conan the Barbarian #4.
 The story was adapted by Roy Thomas and illustrated by Barry Windsor-Smith and Sal Buscema.

-The second adaptation by Marvel appeared in the Savage Sword of Conan #24 and was again written by Roy Thomas but this time drawn by John Buscema and Alfredo Alcala.
+The second adaptation by Marvel appeared in the Savage Sword of Conan #24 and was again written by Roy Thomas but this time drawn by John Buscema (brother of Sal Buscema) and Alfredo Alcala.
+Asked why he chose to adapt the same story again, Thomas explained: "I wanted to do all the adaptations [of Conan stories] I could, of everything.
+I adapted "The Tower of the Elephant" ... in sort of old-time radio format for a record album ...
+That was kind of nice.
+And then, right before I left Marvel, I adapted it near the end of the Conan comics strip.
+I adapted it about four times.
+I just, I like that story so much, I just wanted to wring everything out of it, and every time I could find a new excuse to adapt it, I would do it all over again."

 The newest adaptation, in Dark Horse's Conan issues 20-22, was written by Kurt Busiek and illustrated by Cary Nord, Dave Stewart and Mike Kaluta.
 Two of these have recently appeared in collections released by Dark Horse: the Conan the Barbarian adaptation in The Conan Chronicles Volume 1: The Tower of the Elephant and other stories, and the Dark Horse adaptation in Conan Volume 3: The Tower of the Elephant and other stories.

 Episode 3 of the animated series Conan the Adventurer is adapted from "Tower of the Elephant", although the character of Taurus is replaced with Jezmine who becomes an ongoing character in the series rather than dying.

 A variant on this story has been added into the massively multiplayer online role-playing game Wizard101, a dungeon called the "Tower of the Helephant".
 The thief Taurus is the only name that remains true to the original tale, however the parallels between the stories are evident to anyone that is familiar with the story.
 The players must scale a tower and descend into it, ultimately freeing the elephant-headed interstellar being by defeating the wizard that bound him and destroying the "Heart of the Helephant".

-The story is the inspiration for a sequence in Conan the Barbarian, which includes Conan and his fellow thieves scaling a tower, battling a giant snake, and stealing a jewel.
+The story is the inspiration for a sequence in the 1982 film Conan the Barbarian, which includes Conan and his fellow thieves scaling a tower, battling a giant snake, and stealing a jewel.

 In the 2011 film Conan the Barbarian a character extols Conan's past accomplishments and mentions his adventure in the Tower of the Elephant.

 The story was adapted into a hack and slash video game for IOS by developer Chillingo, which was released as a tie-in for the 2011 film Conan the Barbarian.